 Individual Protection 2016

-As well as fixed protection 2016, The government also introduced individual protection 2016 when the lifetime allowance reduced to £1 million in April 2016.
+The government also introduced individual protection 2016 when the lifetime allowance reduced to £1 million in April 2016.
 You can apply for individual protection 2016 if you have pension savings valued at over £1 million (including past benefits already in payment) on 5 April 2016.
 However, if you have primary protection you can’t apply for individual protection 2016.

 Individual protection 2016 gives a protected lifetime allowance equal to the value of your pension rights on 5 April 2016 - up to a maximum of £1.25 million.
 You will not lose individual protection 2016 by making further savings into your pension scheme but any pension savings in excess of your protected lifetime allowance will be subject to a lifetime allowance charge.